 When you walk into a bike shop with £2,000 / $2,500 in your pocket, you're justified in expecting to exchange that cash for a bike that will see you dancing up the hills and sprinting for road signs for years to come.

-However, carbon isn’t the only option – aluminium has its merits – bringing with it a lively ride feel and resilience that will be a comfort for those looking to race crits where robustness might well trump weight concerns.
+The majority of riders selecting a bike at this price point are looking for carbon as their chosen frame material.But don't discount aluminum, for it too has its merits,offering a lively feel and resilience that will be a comfort for those looking to race criteriums where robustness could well trump weight concerns.

 Looking for something else?
 Check out:

-Here's our pick of the best road bikes under £2000 for 2019
+Here's our pick of the best road bikes under £2000 / $2500 for 2021

 With each product is a ‘Buy Now’ or 'Best Deal' link.
 If you click on this then we may receive a small amount of money from the retailer when you purchase the item.
 This doesn’t affect the amount you pay.